architrave-dev/frontend2/readme/README_mvp-3.md

 to directly manage their projects and works.

 ## Now Status
-MVP-4 released.\
+MVP-3 released.\
 URL: [https://www.architrive.com](https://www.architrive.com)

 Contact us for a test Artist ID

-## User Test Result - 4
+## User Test Result - 3
 - 15 people in Art industry
 - Positive feedback
   - Simple and intuitive design
   - Easy content management
+  - Looking forward to the release
-  - Love Works Page for archive
+  - Willing to pay for the service
-  - Love PDF Download feature
+  - Willing to move from other portfolio service
-  - Love Sync System to manage projects and works
+  - Love WorkDetail object.

 - Negative feedback
+  - Contact page is necessary, even if it duplicates "About" page.
   - Clicking edit, confirm, create, or delete buttons repeatedly is so inconvenient.
   - Inconsistent create, update, and delete system.
+  - Need a zoom feature when full-screen view.
   - Need a feature to reorder items.
-  - Drag-and-drop feature for create Work.
+  - Drag-and-drop multiple images at once.
+  - No visual feedback after user actions.

 ## Key Features
-### MVP-4
+### MVP-3
 - Key Updates
-  - Added detail to ProjectElement
-  - Full-size zoom feature for images
-  - Temporary alert messages for UX
+  - New menu design for a minimalistic layout.
+  - WorkDetail object to better represent details of each Work.
+  - Import feature when user create work as ProjectElement in a Project.
+  - Left and right alignment options for Work images.
-  - Loading spinner for UX
+  - Full-screen view for images.
-  - Download PDF feature in About page
+  - Various types of career entries in About page.
-  - New Contact page
-  - New Settings page
-  - Option in Settings to toggle menu visibility
+  - Support for simple keyboard commands.
+  - Private settings for description, price, and collection in the Work property.

 ## Tech Stack
 - React with TypeScript